SchemaSmith Documentation

 After updating the configuration, restart Cursor to pick up the new MCP server.

 Any MCP-compatible client that supports stdio transport can use the server.
-Point it at the ForgeBarrett.Mcp executable with no arguments.
+Point it at the ForgeBarrett.Mcp executable; optionally set SCHEMASMITH_PRODUCT_PATH (or pass --product-path <path>) to preload a schema package at launch.
 The server reads JSON-RPC from stdin and writes responses to stdout.
 Startup messages and logs go to stderr.

 You don't normally start the MCP server manually.
 Your AI client launches it automatically based on its configuration.